vasily-kartashov/multivariate-c2/README.md

     g = @(x, y) tensorinterp(grid, vs, [x, y]);

-You can interpolate multiple values at once by putting a multiple rows as third argument into ltinterp.
+You can interpolate multiple values at once by passing multiple rows as the third argument of `ltinterp`.
-The resulting vector always has 1 column and as many rows as the third argument.
+The resulting vector will have 1 column and as many rows as the third argument.

 Performance